siberianfox/tinygwiki/Status-Reports.md

 </pre>

 #### Filtered Status Reports
 Filtered status reports are a very powerful way of keeping track of the internal machine state (gcode dynamic model) without requiring the UI to parse and interpret the Gcode file.
-Filtered status reports return only those values that have changed.
+Filtered status reports return only those values that have changed since the last status report.
 Here are text and JSON mode examples of the g0x20 move.

 <pre>
 posx:0.006,vel:62.008,stat:5